LFV decays in a 3-4-1 model with minimal inverse seesaw neutrinos: Introduction

 In this context, an important question arises: to what extent can sizable contributions to $\Delta a_{e_a}$, remain compatible with the increasingly stringent bounds on LFV decay rates carried out by incoming experiments?
 In particular, it is crucial to determine whether large values of $\Delta a_{e_a}$ will be excluded by the forthcoming experimental limits on LFV processes and to identify the viable parameter space of the model.

 The layout of this paper is as follows.
 Section \ref{341model} presents all ingredients of a 3-4-1 model needed to calculate the $(g-2)_{e_a}$ data and LFV decays.
 The Yukawa interactions in the lepton sector, as well as gauge boson masses, will be presented in this section.
 Then, we introduce the 341mISS model to accommodate the recent $(g-2)_{e_a}$ data, focusing on the allowed large values.
 Section \ref{1-loopcon} will show all of the one-loop contributions to the cFLV, LFV$h$, and LFV$Z$ decays with the corresponding Feynman rules and couplings.
-The detailed numerical results to determine the allowed regions of the parameter space that explain both experimental results of two $(g-2)_{e,\mu}$ anomalies and cLFV decays will {be} presented in Section \ref{sec_numer}.
+The detailed numerical results to determine the allowed regions of the parameter space that {accommodate the current experimental results for} $(g-2)_{e,\mu}$ and cLFV decays will be presented in Section \ref{sec_numer}.
 Finally, Section \ref{sec_con} summarizes important results and points out relevant comments.
-Additionally, in the Appendix, we also write detailed calculations of masses and the relationship between the original and physical states of all gauge bosons and CP-odd, CP-even scalars, and Higgs potential and spectrum in our model.
+Additionally, Appendices \ref{app_gaugebosons}, \ref{potential}, and \ref{app_SMlikeHiggs} provide detailed derivations of the masses and mixings of all neutral gauge bosons, the Higgs potential and CP-even scalar sector, including the SM-like Higgs boson, as well as the relevant Higgs self-couplings in the 341mISS model.